amgt-d1/Max-Min-w-Outliers/README.md

 If you use our implementation, please cite the following paper.
 ```
 @inproceedings{amagata2023diversity,
-    title={Diversity Maximization in the Presence of Outliersh},
+    title={Diversity Maximization in the Presence of Outliers},
     author={Amagata, Daichi},
     booktitle={AAAI},
     pages={12338--12345},